 As he contemplated the need to assure patients of the privacy of their data on the registry in order to motivate them to offer that data and DNA to identify their subtype, find clinical trials and other patients, and possibly also help to usher in new therapies in 15 or 20 years, Hund turned over in his mind whether a hybrid solution existed.
 Would it be possible to launch the registry as a non-profit and down the road set up venture philanthropy deals with biopharma which would guarantee it a share of profits from any products created with its datasets?
 Such deals could be held as children companies under the mother non-profit.
-The "children" could re-invest the profits, which would make the registry sustainable and help scale it to other rare diseases without the need for outside investors.
+The "children" could re-invest the profits, which would make the registry sustainable and help scale it to other rare diseases without the need for outside investors

-Or would signing venture philanthropy alliances with biopharma, even as subsidiaries of a non-profit patient registry, raise red flags for patients and principal investigators about data security and credit again?
+Or would signing venture philanthropy alliances with biopharma, even as subsidiaries of a non-profit patient registry. raise red flags for patients and principal investigators about data security and credit again?
 Would these companies have exclusive rights only to data from patients who'd approved sharing with for-profit companies?
 Perhaps it would be better to spin out deals as privately owned start-ups.
 EBRP had experience launching three such fledging companies, whose equity it had shared with founders and managers.

 The hybrid scenario broached a further consideration: should patients share in any monetization of therapies or other products derived from their data?
 "This is a very touchy question," Hund allowed.
 U.S. medical history contained infamous examples of injustice on this very question.
-Henrietta Lacks, for example.
-Lacks was a poor Black woman whose cancer cells were taken for study in 1954 without her consent, cloned and given to laboratories throughout the world, which then developed therapies from them without Lack's estate receiving a penny.
-Hund leaned against offering patients a share in monetization, no matter whether the registry was a for-profit or non-profit, although he had not yet decided whether patients who donated their data gave up ownership of that data to the registry.
+Henrietta Lacks, for example, Lacks was a poor Black woman whose cancer cells were taken for study in 1954 without her consent. cloned and given to laboratories throughout the world, which then developed therapies from them without Lack's estate receiving a penny.12 Hund leaned against offering patients a share in monetization. no matter whether the registry was a for-profit or non-profit, although he had not yet decided whether patients who donated their data gave up ownership of that data to the registry.
 That key decision required more discussion with patients and a legal review.

 Again, Hund asked himself, "Does outside capital help advance my goals?
-It's not totally off the table," he mused.
-"But if we did take outside money, the patients and the universities would have to approve it.
+It's not totally off the table," he mused, "But if we did take outside money, the patients and the universities would have to approve it.
 Another scenario is, maybe it's not VC money.
 Maybe it's pharmaceutical money from companies testing compounds for EB that would be acceptable to universities and patients."
 Mulling his options, Hund watched EBRP's staff and volunteers leave for the day.
-The EB "Direct to Patients" platform debuted in two months and Hund would have to put his decisions about the structure of the new company with Amazon Web Services to a board vote very soon.
+The FB "Direct to Patients"

+platform debuted in two months and Hund would have to put his decisions about the structure of the new company with Amazon Web Services to a board vote very soon.

-Copyright 2021 © Yale University.
-All rights reserved.
-To order copies of this material or to receive permission to reprint any or all of this document, please contact the Yale SOM Case Study Research Team, 165 Whitney Avenue, PO Box 208200, New Haven, CT 06520, email case.access@yale.edu.
+This case has been developed for pedagogical purposes.
+The case is not intended to furnish primary data, serve as an endorsement of the organization in question, or illustrate either effective or ineffective management techniques or strategies.
+Dollar amounts have been disquised for proprietary reasons.
+Copyright 2021 © Yale University, All rights reserved.
+To order copies of this material or to receive permission to reprint any or all of this document, please contact the Yale SOM Case Study Research Team, 165 Whitney Avenue, PO Box 208200, New Haven, CT 06520. email case.access@vale.edu.